sriharib128/Music_Encryption/README.md

    - Generate an audio sequence based on the encrypted swaras.
    - Decrypt the audio sequence back into the original plaintext.

-5. The encrypted ciphertext, generated audio files (WAV and MIDI), and decrypted plaintext will be displayed in the console.
+5. The encrypted ciphertext, generated audio file `audio_{raga_name}.wav`, and decrypted plaintext will be displayed in the console.

 ## File Structure